Lcmm/ChenYuting_SQA_Homework/README.md

 ChenYuting_SQA_Homework
 =======================

-This repository is the homework for the course Software Quality Assurance
+This repository is created for the homework of the course Software Quality Assurance

-Cource Teacher: Tian Siyuan
+Course Teacher: Tian Siyuan

 Student Name:   Chen Yuting

-Student Number: 13126059
+Student ID: 	13126059